Conde faces battle to revive Guinea economy after reelection

 In May the Compagnie des Bauxites de Guinée (CBG), which is 51 percent-owned by a consortium controlled by Alcoa, Rio Tinto and Dadco Investments - announced a $1 billion expansion to increase its annual production capacity to 23.5 million tonnes by 2018.

-“Souapiti could help the country to establish aluminum smelters,” EITI’s Diallo said.
-“Guinea could also start exporting power to neighboring countries, which would boost government revenues.”
+“Souapiti could help the country to establish aluminium smelters,” EITI’s Diallo said.
+“Guinea could also start exporting power to neighbouring countries, which would boost government revenues.”
+(Reporting by Daniel Flynn; editing by David Stamp)